atkm/cinema/README.md

 - TODO:
     + Scraping should happen at the start of a day (i18n is an issue), or only scrape information from future dates.

+- Thoughts:
+    + Denormalize tables?
-    + Delegate scraping jobs to workers at the /scrape endpoint.
+    + Delegate scraping jobs to workers at the /scrape endpoint?
-    + Add a uniqueness constraint on the Showtime model by date, either at the model or application level.

 - Tests:
     + pytest.
 Run with `python -m pytest`.